Skip to main content

 How to pay the deductions to Inland Revenue

-If you receive a deduction notice, the money deducted should be kept separate from normal PAYE deductions and paid to Inland Revenue by the end of the month.
+If you receive a deduction notice, you should deduct the money, keep it separate from normal PAYE deductions, and pay it to Inland Revenue by the end of the month.

 Please ensure you pay on time.
 If you have any questions or cashflow problems, do get in touch with us.
 We're here for you and ready to help.